Nemegt Formation: Stratigraphy

 The most recent stratigraphy divides the Nemegt Formation into three informal members.
 The lower member is dominated by fluvial deposits, while middle and upper members consist of alluvial plain, paludal, lacustrine, and fluvial deposits.
-The colour of the sediments is usually light grey to tan in colour in comparison to the typically red colour of the underlying Barun Goyot Formation.
-It overlies and sometimes interfingers with the Barun Goyot Formation.
+The colour of the sediments is usually light grey to tan in colour in comparison to the typically red colour of the underlying Baruungoyot Formation.
+It overlies and sometimes interfingers with the Baruungoyot Formation.
 Interfingering has been noted at the stratotype (Red Walls) and Hermiin Tsav.
 There has been no absolute dating of the Nemegt Formation.
 Historically the Nemegt has been considered late Campanian to Maastrichtian, based on comparisons of fossils present, but no exact dating has been performed.
-U-Pb dating from teeth of Tarbosaurus may support a deposition of the middle–upper Nemegt Formation at 66.7 ± 2.5 Ma, during the Maastrichtian age.
-Together with other faunal composition evidence, this suggests that the Nemegt deposition may have begun in the late Campanian to early Maastrichtian age.
+U-Pb dating from teeth of Tarbosaurus suggested that the deposition of the middle Nemegt Formation happened before 66.7 ± 2.5 Ma, during the Maastrichtian age, though whether the depositional age of the formation dates back to the late Campanian remains unresolved.

-While it has been generally assumed that the Djadokhta, Baruungoyot, and Nemegt formations were layered in succession, some geological analysis suggested interfingering rather than superposition of these features.
-Thus these formations could represent different parts of a single interconnected ecosystem, with the Djadokhta reflecting arid dune habitats dominated by small animals, the Baruungoyot representing transitional semi-arid zones, and the Nemegt capturing wetter river plains that supported large dinosaurs.
+While it has been generally assumed that the Djadochta, Baruungoyot, and Nemegt formations were layered in succession, some geological analysis suggested interfingering rather than superposition of these features.
+Thus these formations could represent different parts of a single interconnected ecosystem, with the Djadochta reflecting arid dune habitats dominated by small animals, the Baruungoyot representing transitional semi-arid zones, and the Nemegt capturing wetter river plains that supported large dinosaurs.